Homeostasis Patterns: Discussion

 \section{Discussion}

-Wang~\etal~\cite{WHAG21} show that an input-output network $\GG$ with an input parameter $\II$ can, under certain combinatorial circumstances, lead to several different infinitesimal homeostasis types.
-Sections~\ref{sec:comb_charact}-\ref{S:properties_induction} show that each homeostasis type corresponds to a unique infinitesimal homeostasis pattern; that is, a subset of nodes in $\GG$ that vary homeostatically as $\II$ varies.
+Wang~\etal~\cite{WHAG21} show that an input-output network $\GG$ with an input parameter $\II$ can, under certain circumstances, lead to several different infinitesimal homeostasis types.
+Sections~\ref{sec:comb_charact}-\ref{S:properties_induction} show that each homeostasis type corresponds to a unique infinitesimal homeostasis pattern; that is, a subset of nodes in $\GG$ vary homeostatically as $\II$ varies.

-There are several relevant ways to modify the theory of homeostasis in input-output networks.
+There are, are least, two relevant ways to modify the theory of homeostasis in input-output networks, which in turn open up new avenues for applications.

-The first modification concerns homeostasis in gene regulatory networks (GRN).
-See Antoneli~\etal~\cite{GRN}, Antoneli~\etal~\cite{AGS18}, and Golubitsky and Stewart~\cite{GS23}.
-The important difference between GRN and input-output networks is the assumption that each gene in a GRN consists of a (Protein, mRNA) pair of nodes.
-This assumption leads to a subclass of input-output networks that we call PRN and to somewhat different infinitesimal homeostasis types and patterns.
-The general theory of homeostasis types and patterns in PRN is discussed in \cite{GRN}.
+The first modification concerns homeostasis in Gene Regulatory Networks (GRN).
+See Antoneli~\etal~\cite{AGS18, GRN} and Golubitsky and Stewart~\cite{GS23}.
+The important difference between a GRN and an input-output network is the assumption that each node (a `gene') in a GRN consists of a pair of state variables (the protein and mRNA concentrations).
+One way to deal with this `discrepancy' is o consider a subclass of input-output networks that we call PRN (Protein-mRNA Networks).
+This notion leads to somewhat different infinitesimal homeostasis types and patterns.
+The general theory of homeostasis types and patterns in PRN is developed in \cite{GRN}.

-A second modification of the infinitesimal homeostasis theory in Wang~\etal~\cite{WHAG21} considers input-output networks with multiple input parameters and multiple input nodes.
-See Madeira and Antoneli~\cite{MA23}.

-A third modification considers input-output networks where the input and output nodes are identical.
-Such networks seem to occur frequently in metal homeostasis.
-For example, review models of iron homeostasis (Chifman~\etal~\cite{chifman2012}), calcium homeostasis (Cui and Kaandorp~\cite{cui2006}), and zinc homeostasis (Claus~\etal~\cite{claus2015}).
+A second modification considers input-output networks where the input and output nodes are the same node.
+Such networks seem to occur frequently in metal ion homeostasis.
+For example, see Chifman~\etal~\cite{chifman2012,chifman2017} for iron homeostasis, Cui and Kaandorp~\cite{cui2006} for calcium homeostasis, and Claus~\etal~\cite{claus2015} for zinc homeostasis.